-Here are some random thoughts on my experience preparing and delivering a TEDx talk:
+Here are some lessons learned preparing (and delivering) a TEDx talk:

 – The process of extracting from personal stories common threads that can resonate with others forced me to look at my own experience in new ways.
 It allowed me to draw lessons that haven’t been previously evident.
 Most of these didn’t make it into my talk, but I may share them here in due course.